-Western Michigan University’s Office of the Vice President for Research and a research program officer will work with the principal investigator to ensure that a quality proposal that meets University and sponsor guidelines is submitted to the funding agency.
+Western Michigan University’s Office of Research and Innovation and a research program officer will work with the principal investigator to ensure that a quality proposal that meets University and sponsor guidelines is submitted to the funding agency.

 In most cases, the University, and not the individual PI, is considered to be the applicant on a proposal.
 Proposals must be approved by the appropriate WMU officials prior to submission if any of the following apply: